 The Riserva Naturale Regionale Foce dell'Isonzo is a 2,350 hectare (5,800 acre) reserve where you can go for horse rides, bird-watch and go for walks and bicycle rides too.

-Culture, Architecture, Art
+Culture, Architecture, Art in Veneto

 Visiting the San Marco basilica is an enchanting experience, as such a mix of architectural styles (Romanesque, Renaissance and Byzantine influence) is very rare.

 Admire the two Gothic façades, in white stone and pink marble, of the Doges' Palace.
 Don't miss the Chiesa di Santa Maria Dolorosa dei Frari; this imposing Gothic church is also home to a wealth of artistic treasures (Assunta, Madonna di Ca' Pesaro).